 Women, Infants, & Children (WIC)

-Announcement: Temporary increase in Women, Infants and Children (WIC) Cash Value Benefits will continue through September 2022.
+Announcement: Temporary increase in Women, Infants and Children (WIC) Cash Value Benefits.

 The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program - serves to safeguard the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating including breastfeeding promotion and support, and referrals to health care.